Details

 Description

-Located on Whadjuk Nyoongar land, the Museum is housed inside Fremantle’s historic Commissariat buildings.
-Originally built to store the food, clothing and building supplies of the Swan River colony, these buildings are among the first Western Australian sites built using convict labour.
+Internationally recognised for its contributions to maritime archaeology and shipwreck conservation, the Museum is housed inside Fremantle’s historic Commissariat buildings, these buildings among the first Western Australian sites built using convict labour.

 Cancellation Policy